From System of Record to System of Context & Work

 | Ada | incumbent pivot | doubled YoY Mar 2026 | “ACX” category framing. |

 What this segment teaches.
-CX is the most-validated agent-native SoR replacement because (1)+(2) are densest, (3) is most measurable, and customer pain is acute.
+CX is the most-validated agent-native SoR replacement, because (1) and (2) are densest, (3) is most measurable, and customer pain is acute.
 Sierra dominates F1000 enterprise; Decagon dominates high-growth tech enterprise; Parloa dominates voice-first enterprise.
-By 2027, Service Cloud’s per-seat revenue will be in visible decline as deflection ramps eat the seat count.
-Zendesk’s hybrid pricing is a transitional artifact that will collapse to per-resolution.
+By 2027, Service Cloud’s per-seat revenue is in visible decline as deflection eats the seat count.
+Zendesk’s hybrid pricing is a transitional artifact that collapses to per-resolution.

 Incumbents.
 ServiceNow, Atlassian Jira Service Management, BMC Helix, Ivanti.